 Programme of Collective Worship in school:

-Monday - Whole school collective worship
+Monday - Whole school collective worship, 'Sing and Praise'

-Tuesday - key stage/ class worship
+Tuesday - Key stage/ class worship

-Wednesday - key stage/ class worship
+Wednesday - Key stage/ class worship

-Friday - class led assembly on rotation, including prayer.
+Friday - Class led assembly on rotation, including prayer.

 Daily morning, before/after lunch, end of the day prayers.